East of England: Football

 During the nineteenth century, several formulations of the laws of football, known as the Cambridge rules, were created by students at the University.
 One of these codes, dating from 1863, had a significant influence on the creation of the original laws of The Football Association.

 East of England's top representatives in the English football league system today are Ipswich Town, Norwich City, Watford and Luton Town, who have competed in the top flight at various points.
 Alongside teams Peterborough United, and Cambridge United.

+Netball

+London Mavericks, previously Hertfordshire Mavericks and Saracens Mavericks, have competed in the Netball Super League since 2005.
+The franchise represents the East region and plays a number of home fixtures at the University of Hertfordshire sports village and the Brentwood Centre.
+Mavericks have appeared in the Netball Super League Grand Final seven times, winning the title in both 2008 and 2011.

+Turnford Netball Club, Norfolk United Netball Club and Hatfield Netball Club are all teams from the East region which play in the England Netball Premier League, the highest level of club/amateur netball in the country.